roni5/drupal7-with-nginx/README.md

     	listen [::]:80 ipv6only=on;

-  9. Changed IPv6 listen directives in `example.com.conf` from a specific address to a wildcard address and removed 'ipv6only=on;' because you can only specify socket options once on an IPv6 wildcard address and that's been done in `000-default`.
+  9. Changed IPv6 listen directives in `example.domain.conf` from a specific address to a wildcard address and removed 'ipv6only=on;' because you can only specify socket options once on an IPv6 wildcard address and that's been done in `000-default`.

 		listen [::]80;